kylehoehns/aoc-2023-go/README.md

 Use VS Code and open this project in a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) without needing to install any tooling locally.

-Inside the container, run the following command to test a given day's problem.
+Run the following command to test a given day's problem.

 ```shell
 go test ./puzzles/day00